shunichimrt/record-pet/README.md

   - **Completely separate from family administrators**
   - System-wide administration dashboard
   - **Create and manage public food products** available to all users
+  - **Create and manage advertisement banners** displayed on user pages
   - View system statistics (users, pets, products)
   - Only users in `admin_users` table can access
   - **Different from family admins**: Family admins manage their family at `/app/settings`, system admins manage the entire application at `/admin`
+- **Advertisement Banners**:
+  - System administrators can create and manage banners at `/admin/banners`
+  - Upload banner images to Supabase Storage
+  - Set display position (dashboard, pet detail, or both)
+  - Schedule with start/end dates
+  - Click tracking for analytics
+  - Displayed on dashboard and pet detail pages
 - **PDF Export**:
   - Generate comprehensive PDF reports of pet records
   - A4 portrait layout with professional styling